-The Team USA 83 point blowout of Nigeria could of been one long commercial for the video game NBA Jam: On Fire edition.
+Team USA’s 83-point blowout of Nigeria could have been one long commercial for the video game NBA Jam: On Fire Edition.
 The only thing missing was a ball of fire coming from Melo’s hands and bigger & funnier heads on everybody but Anthony Davis.
-The only people that probably enjoyed the game more than the average American basketball fan are statisticians that had a fun time number crunching and researching records that were being broken by the minute.
+The only people that probably enjoyed the game more than the average American basketball fan were statisticians that had a fun time number crunching and researching records that were being broken by the minute.

 - Olympic record – 29 3-pointers on 63% Surprisingly LeBron was 1 of the 3 players that did not make a 3.
 Chandler & Davis were the other two.

-- Olympic record - 83-point victory: The previous US record was 79 when US beat Cuba 136-57.
-US scored 49 in the 1st quarter and lead by 24.
+- Olympic record – 83-point victory: The previous US record was 79 when the they beat Cuba 136-57.
+The US scored 49 in the 1st quarter and lead by 24.

 - Olympic record – 156 total points: This broke Brazil’s record of 138 points against Egypt.
 The record was broke with 4:37 left in the game.

-- Olympic record - Melo hits 10 3-pointers: 5 came in the first half and then 5 came during a 2 minute stretch in the 3rd quarter.
-Ironically, he missed the one 3 point attempt that he thought was going on so he pulled a Bird and started celebrating after shooting it.
+- Olympic record – Melo hits 10 3-pointers: 5 came in the first half and then 5 came during a 2 minute stretch in the 3rd quarter.
+Ironically, he missed the one 3-point attempt he thought was going in and prematurely celebrated.